swan-cern/help/advanced/install_packages.md

 If this fails because you are trying to install an updated version of a package that already exists in CVMFS, you will need to add the `--upgrade` flag.

-Then, it would be necessary to add the local installation path to `PYTHONPATH`, by creating a bash startup script that configures that variable:
+Then, it would be necessary to add the local installation path to `PYTHONPATH`, by creating a bash startup script that configures that variable (don't forget to call this startup script in the session configuration menu):

     export PYTHONPATH=$CERNBOX_HOME/.local/lib/python3.5/site-packages:$PYTHONPATH